Togarashi Spiced Tuna

 1 English cucumber

-8 oz Wakame seaweed prepared (Available at Asian Markets or specialty
+8 oz Wakame seaweed salad, prepared (Available at Asian Markets or specialty

 1 oz Wasabi Tobiko (Optional)